maximbilan/SwiftThicknessPicker/README.md

 </pre>
 And other settings:
 <pre>
-labelFontColor        // Font color of the moving label labelBackgroundColor  // Background color of the moving label labelFont             // Font of the moving label
+labelFontColor        // A font color of the moving label labelBackgroundColor  // A background color of the moving label labelFont             // A font of the moving label
 </pre>

 ## License